msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

       # usually tasks executed to remotes nodes
       # but there are some task kinds that do execued on local machine
       # and `local_action` is kind of generic for those
+      # in this case local action is a task of `command` type
+      # and a command in this case is:
+      # `ansible-galaxy install geerlingguy.java`
+      # `ansible-galaxy` is executable that came with
       local_action: command ansible-galaxy install geerlingguy.java
     - name: installing repo for Java 8 in Ubuntu
       become: yes